“Stages”, 2002-2005, series of videos:

 In addition to this main feature, we hear the voices of a group of housewives talking in Russian.
 They talk gloomily about the limited possibilities for spending their leisure time in Visaginas, and the importance of doing their best to keep themselves in good shape, despite the lack of admirers.

 “Spinsters”, 2003, single-channel video, 4 min

 On the occasion of the end of the school year the girls present a performance, the highlight of which is the “spinsters” show.
-We don’t see the show itself; it is conveyed by means of several details: a crackling record of a Lithuanian pop song about love, a four-line verse from the “spinsters” show, the back of a young “spinster” dressed in folk costume, looking like an old woman.
+We don’t see the show itself; it is conveyed by means of several details: a crackling record of a Lithuanian pop song about love, a four-line verse from the “spinsters” show, the back of a young “spinster” looking like an old woman.
 Despite the girls’ attempts to make jokes on the theme of “spinsters,” these fragments arouse melancholy, as they express the teenagers’ social isolation.

 “Rehearsal”, 2002, single-channel video, 9 min